Madison Ashby: Career

 Ashby was named in the Australia squad for the Rugby sevens at the 2020 Summer Olympics.
 The team came second in the pool round but then lost to Fiji 14–12 in the quarterfinals.

 Ashby won a gold medal with the Australian sevens team at the 2022 Commonwealth Games in Birmingham.
 She was a member of the Australian team that won the 2022 Sevens Rugby World Cup held in Cape Town, South Africa in September 2022.

+Ashby continued with the Australia sevens team for the 2025-26 season.